BabafemiOyinlola/mercator/mercator_scraper/README.md

-This is a python web scraper that extracts project information from the Texas Architectural Barriers Projects
+A python web scraper that extracts project information from the Texas Architectural Barriers Projects and saves the transformed data to JSON.

 ## How to run